Xiaomi teases Mi 9T smartphone with pop-up camera

 Here's the answer!
 Mi 9T is coming soon!
 Guess what T stands for? pic.twitter.com/0mY2N7lnSxMay 30, 2019

-We've reached out to Xiaomi for some more information on what the Xiaomi Mi 9T is, and where it sits compared to the Xiaomi Mi 9.
+We've reached out to Xiaomi for some more information on what the Xiaomi Mi 9T is, and where it sits compared to the Xiaomi Mi 9, but they couldn't provide us any information about the handset.
 The phone also shares design features with the Redmi K20 Pro which launched recently in China (Redmi is a subsidiary of Xiaomi), so we'll look into if the handsets are the same or not.

 The Xiaomi Mi 9 was a powerful mid-range smartphone, and a solid entry for a brand moving into the west.
 With news that Huawei is in massive trouble, Xiaomi could capitalize on uncertainty surrounding the most well-known Chinese smartphone manufacturer by putting out another great smartphone.

-When we hear back from Xiaomi, or find out more on the Xiaomi Mi 9T, we'll update this article, so stay tuned for all the latest news.
+When there's news on the Xiaomi Mi 9T, we'll run more stories on the phone including a review when it nears release, so stay tuned for all the latest information.